 - Stocked the items

 - Tested, iterated, and designed new internal software

 - Launched it all in time for the holidays

 Amazon’s one-hour delivery proved successful, but if it hadn’t, the company could have discontinued the service, and the negative consequences would have been temporary.

 It’s all part of the experimentation that’s needed to transform and innovate.
 And failure is okay.
 Sometimes reversible decisions will turn out to be wrong, but when that happens, you can figure out how to react and respond, and you’ll learn from the experience.

 When reversible decisions create successes, you’ll reap those benefits with greater speed and agility.
 And you’ll also learn and gain valuable experience from the process.

-As Bain partners Rigby, Elk and Berez point out, some corporations are already applying this model.
+As Bain & Company partners Rigby, Elk, and Berez point out, some corporations are already applying this model.
 Their executives review new projects and business lines quarterly, use fast feedback loops, create rough prototypes, and rely on objective metrics to test key hypotheses.

-Like leading innovators and investors, once you understand that reversible decisions are two-way doors, you can start to see and use themas opportunities to increase the pace of your transformation, innovation and learning.
+Once you understand that reversible decisions are two-way doors, you can start to see and use them as opportunities to increase the pace of your transformation, innovation, and learning.

 Engaging an independent consultant is a great way to evaluate decisions, determine if they’re reversible or irreversible, and get insights to guide your efforts.
 They have a wealth of experience and knowledge to help make the best decision possible.
 Likewise, by adding an outside perspective, you land on innovative breakthrough ideas that push your business forward.